Help us improve the documentation area

 Error in Courier files containing site structure error.
 This might help you determine: the

 home document type with the extra 3 properties that I added today is the one that I want to have in all of my environments.
-You can then remove the non-relevant content type from git and deploy your changes to the next environment.
+You can then remove the non-relevant entity type from git and deploy your changes to the next environment.
 This should clear up the error and allow you to move on.
 The log file will list the file names for each conflicting file.

 Troubleshooting using SQL queries